 At Slater & Zurz, we firmly believe injured victims deserve maximum compensation from those who act negligently.
 If you were injured while on someone else’s property, you might have the right to seek compensation for the losses associated with your injuries.

 Let us help you.
 Contact Ohio’s leading personal injury attorneys today.
 Call Slater & Zurz at (888) 534-4850 to schedule your FREE consultation.
 We are available any time, day or night.
-We also have offices across Ohio, including Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo, to better serve you.
+We also have offices across Ohio, including Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, and Toledo, to better serve you.
 Don’t hesitate.
 Call now or contact us online to get started.